 You’ll hear a crunching sound when it tackles extra-large stuff like Fruit loops, but it picks them up nonetheless.

 Notable app features

-Most of these are the same for both models.
+Most of these features are available for both models.

-- Advanced Scheduled Cleaning: It is now possible to schedule the robot to clean a specific room at specific days.
+- Advanced Scheduled Cleaning: It is now possible to schedule the robot to clean a specific room on a particular day.
 For example, on Mondays, Wednesdays, and Fridays, the robot can clean the living room, and on Tuesdays, it can tidy up the master’s bedroom.

-- Imprint Smart Mapping: This technology is the ability of the robot’s software to save maps of an entire level of the home (up to 10).
-The robot can use this data to plan a better route and know exactly where it is.
+- Imprint Smart Mapping: This technology is the robot’s software’s ability to save maps of an entire level of the home (up to 10).
+The robot can use this data to plan a better route and for its zone cleaning feature.

 - Zone Cleaning: It works well with the scheduling feature that tells the robot to clean specific rooms or areas.

 Roomba S9 vs. I7: Maintenance and Running Costs

 Like any other vacuum, there is a certain level of upkeep to keep it in tiptop shape.